OmarG13/Red-VS-Blue-Assessment-and-Hardening-of-a-Vulnerable-System/README.md

 <kbd><img src=https://github.com/OmarG13/Red-VS-Blue-Assessment-and-Hardening-of-a-Vulnerable-System/blob/main/Images/Nmap2.PNG width=500></kbd>
 ```
 With Apache Httpd open and Webdav showing up on our scans, it was clear the server would be accessible via a browser.
-Navigating to ```192.168.1.105``` allows us to browse through the server folders where there are multiple reference to a "secret_folder" directory.
+Navigating to 192.168.1.105 allows us to browse through the server folders.
+There are multiple references to a "secret_folder" directory.
 There is also a list of employee names (good source for user names) as well as roles and responsibilities.
 All very useful in planning our attack.
 ```
 <kbd><img src=https://github.com/OmarG13/Red-VS-Blue-Assessment-and-Hardening-of-a-Vulnerable-System/blob/main/Images/Http1.PNG width=500></kbd>
 ```